dldinternet/stackify/README.md

 #### Passing Parameters from a .json file

-* If you would like to pull the parameters from a json formatted file you can use the options: '**-f filename(s) -p project -e environment  -r region**'
+* If you would like to pull the parameters from a json formatted file you can use the options: "**-f filename(s) -p project -e environment  -r region**"

 Example:
 1. Create json formatted file parameters with project, environment, region and key value pairs.